TerraCurse/Terras_ESOLANG_Interpreters/README.md

 # Terras_ESOLANG_Interpreters
-A collection of interpreters ive made for esolangs.
+A collection of interpreters ive made for esolangs.<br>
-List of esolang interpreters:
+List of interpreters:
 ## Typescript
 * PIG
 * DEADPIG